Today…. today was a day.

 As an Auntie who lives across the country, I’ve done as much as I could to be there for as many firsts as possible.

 Now I’m crying.
 Tears are pouring down my cheeks onto the bar top.
-The two gentlemen sitting two seats over move to a table on the other side of the restaurant while my beer serving therapists maintains a safe distance.
+The two gentlemen sitting two seats over move to a table on the other side of the restaurant while my beer serving therapist maintains a safe distance.

+Could I really blame them?
 It’s 8:30 am, I’m drinking beer, ordering hot dog sliders for breakfast while on the verge of hysterics over missing a unicorn pool party for a five year old.

 Pulling myself together, I down the rest of my beer for some liquid courage, dial up my niece on whatsapp and face the music.
 Time to give her the news.